-- Starting the day with a (socially distanced) performance and Q&A
+- Starting the day with a performance and Q&A in a well-ventilated room

 - How do you communicate poems at a distance?
 What poems can you make in Morse code or semaphore?

-- Collaborative exercises might be particularly welcome given the long period of isolation during lockdown
+- Collaborative exercises between students might be particularly welcome given the long period of isolation during the lockdowns

 - Will the students perform their own work at the end of the day?
 Or will they end up with a giant paper poem to put in a window?